kallepyorala/azurinspire/README.md

 ### Hi,
-I’m professional full stack developer since 1999.
-I’m from ☃️Finland but I’ve been living in 🥖France for ten years now.
+I’m frontend developer in [Scaleup Finance](https://scaleup.finance).
+I’m orginally from ☃️Finland but I’ve been living in 🥖France since 2012.

-In my recent projects I’ve been using React, VueJS and Typescript for front end and Laravel and Postgres for backends.
-I have also developed couple of mobile applications with React Native.

-I'm currently available for hire and I'm interested in both part time and full time propositions.
-I do only remote work from my home office and I am employee of salary portal [Embarq](https://www.embarq.fr), which can invoice my work internationally.
+I use Svelte, React and Vue with Typescript, and I'm also experienced in Laravel and Postgres.

 ### Links